apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/differences.md

 to transport the original `Subject` but rather performs the login with dedicated [ImpersonationCredentials].

-With this change the impersonation feature no longer relies on `SimpleCredentials` being passed to `Session#impersonate` call.
-Instead the specified credentials are passed to a new instance of `ImpersonationCredentials` delegating the evaluation and validation of the specified `Credentials` to the configured login module(s).

 This modification will not affect applications that used JCR API to impersonate a given session.
-However the following example which 'manually' builds impersonation credentials the way jackrabbit core was handling it will no longer work to impersonate an existing session:
+However the following example which 'manually' builds impersonation credentials the way jackrabbit core was handling it will **no longer work** to impersonate an existing session:

-     SessionImpl sImpl = (SessionImpl) mySession;
+     org.apache.jackrabbit.core.SessionImpl sImpl = (SessionImpl) mySession;
      SimpleCredentials jrImpCreds = new SimpleCredentials("someUserId, new char[0]);
      creds.setAttribute(SecurityConstants.IMPERSONATOR_ATTRIBUTE, sImpl.getSubject());
      Session impersonated = sImpl.getRepository().login(jrImpCreds, sImpl.getWorkspace().getName());

+Upon migration to Oak such implementation specific code should be refactored to use regular JCR API for impersonation:

+     // Note: build credentials depends on the auth setup !
+     Credentials impersonationCredentials = new SimpleCredentials("someUserId, new char[0]);
+     Session impersonated = session.impersonate(impersonationCredentials);

+In order to achieve impersonation on the Oak API directly:

+     ContentRepository contentRepo = ...
+     ContentSession editingSession = ...

+     AuthInfo impersonatorInfo = editingSession.getAuthInfo();
+     Credentials credentials = new SimpleCredentials("someUserId, new char[0]);
+     ImpersonationCredentials impersonationCredentials = new ImpersonationCredentials(credentials, impersonatorInfo);
+     ContentSession impersonated = contentRepo.login(impersonationCredentials, editingSession.getWorkspaceName());

 #### Token based Authentication